 One of the Board's key functions is informed oversight of the Company's risk management process.
 The Board does not have a standing risk management committee, but rather administers this oversight function directly through the Board as a whole, as well as through various standing Board committees that address risks inherent in their respective areas of oversight.
 In particular, our Board is responsible for monitoring and assessing strategic risk exposure, including a determination of the nature and level of risk appropriate for the Company.
-Our Audit Committee has the responsibility to consider and discuss our major financial risk exposures and the steps our management has taken to monitor and control these exposures, including guidelines and policies to govern the process by which risk assessment and management is undertaken.
+The Audit Committee of the Board of Directors (the "Audit Committee") has the responsibility to consider and discuss our major financial risk exposures and the steps our management has taken to monitor and control these exposures, including guidelines and policies to govern the process by which risk assessment and management is undertaken.
 The Audit Committee also monitors compliance with legal and regulatory requirements, in addition to oversight of the performance of our internal audit function.
-Audit Committee responsibilities also include oversight of cybersecurity risk management, and, to that end, the committee typically meets twice annually with both IT and business personnel responsible for cybersecurity risk management and receives periodic reports from the head of cybersecurity risk management, as well as incidental reports as matters arise.
-Our Nominating and Corporate Governance Committee monitors the effectiveness of our corporate governance guidelines, including whether they are successful in preventing illegal or improper liability-creating conduct.
-Our Compensation Committee assesses and monitors whether any of our compensation policies and programs has the potential to encourage excessive risk-taking.
-Typically, the entire Board meets with the head of the Company's risk management group at least annually, and the applicable Board committees meet at least annually with the employees responsible for risk management in the committees' respective areas of oversight.
-Both the Board as a whole and the various standing committees receive periodic reports from the head of risk management, as well as incidental reports as matters may arise.
-It is the responsibility of the committee chairs to report findings regarding material risk exposures to the Board as quickly as possible.
+Audit Committee responsibilities also include oversight of cybersecurity risk management, and, to that end, the committee meets at least annually with both IT and business personnel responsible for cybersecurity risk management and receives periodic reports from the head of cybersecurity risk management, as well as incidental reports as matters arise.
+Our Nominating and Corporate Governance Committee monitors the effectiveness of our corporate governance policies and principles, including whether they are successful in preventing illegal or improper liability-creating conduct.
+Our Compensation Committee of the Board of Directors (the "Compensation Committee") assesses and monitors whether any of our compensation policies and programs has the potential to encourage excessive risk-taking.
+Typically, the entire Board meets with the Company's officers in charge of risk management group at least annually, and the applicable Board committees meet at least annually with the employees responsible for risk management in the committees' respective areas of oversight.
+Both the Board as a whole and the various standing committees receive periodic reports from the officers who oversee risk management, as well as incidental reports as matters may arise.
+It is the responsibility of the committee Chairpersons to report findings regarding material risk exposures to the Board as quickly as possible.
 The Board has delegated to the Board's lead independent director the responsibility of coordinating between the Board and management with regard to the determination and implementation of responses to any problematic risk management issues.